Eastern mosquitofish: Invasive species

 Eastern mosquitofish have become invasive species in many freshwater systems of the world and are for example described as invasive species in Australia.
 Eastern mosquitofish were introduced into New South Wales in the 1920s to control mosquitoes, but provided no further benefit over small Australian native fish.
 Further, they cause harm to native fauna that have an aquatic larval stage.
 Mosquitofish are aggressive, fin-nipping harassers of other fish, and pose a serious threat to native Australian fish and aquatic invertebrates.
 Negative impacts on rainbowfish and galaxiid species (especially the endangered dwarf galaxias) and at least one frog species have been documented.
 Several rainbowfish populations appear to have become extinct due to the impacts of introduced Gambusia.
 Compounding the issue, Eastern mosquitofish have the ability to thrive in many different environmental conditions which are usually lethal to other fish species.

 Australia set up conservation management plans to try to save native species from G. holbrooki.
 One such management plan included releasing a chemical known to kill mosquito larvae.
 The chemicals used were found to have a strong effect on the G. holbrooki, but they became tolerant to most of them fairly rapidly unless amounts considered unsafe for native species were used.
 Another strategy tried, and failed, to decrease this invasive species was electrocuting a lake known to have been invaded.
 The cost and loss of native fish was so great, that this method was dropped.
 The main reason it failed was mosquitofish stay in the shallows, which receive the smallest charge from the electrification method used.
 Later tests also revealed this species has a high tolerance for electrical shock, but the exact mechanism that allows this still seems to be questionable.

+In the European Union, it is included in the list of invasive alien species of Union concern and hence cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.